Bigraded Betti numbers and Generalized Persistence Diagrams: Introduction

 \section{Introduction}

-\paragraph{(Multiparameter) persistent homology.} Theoretical foundations of \emph{persistent homology}, one of the main protagonists in topological data analysis, have been rapidly developed in the last two decades, allowing a large number of applications.
-Persistent homology is obtained by applying the homology functor to an $\R$-indexed increasing family of topological spaces \cite{carlsson2009topology,edelsbrunner2010computational}.
-This parametrized family of topological spaces, for example, often arises as either a \emph{sublevel set filtration} $\{f(-\infty,r]\}_{r\in \R}$ of a real-valued map $f:T\rightarrow \R$ on a topological space $T$, or the \emph{Vietories-Rips simplicial filtration} $\{\mathrm{VR}_r(X,d_X)\}_{r\in\R}$ of a metric space $(X,d_X)$, where
+\paragraph{Multiparameter persistent homology.} Theoretical foundations of \emph{persistent homology}, one of the main protagonists in topological data analysis (TDA), have been rapidly developed in the last two decades, allowing a large number of applications.
+Persistent homology is obtained by applying the homology functor to an $\Rb$ (or $\Zb$) -indexed increasing family of topological spaces \cite{carlsson2009topology,edelsbrunner2010computational}.
+This parametrized family of topological spaces, for example, often arises as either a \emph{sublevel set filtration} of a real-valued map on a topological space, or the \emph{Vietories-Rips simplicial filtration} of a metric space.

-With more complex input data, we obtain $\R^d$-indexed increasing families ($d>1$) of topological spaces, e.g. a sublevel set filtration of a topological space that is filtered by multiple real-valued functions, or a Vietories-Rips-sublevel simplicial filtration of a metric space $(X,d_X)$ equipped with a map $f_X:X\rightarrow \R$ \cite{carlsson2009topology,carlsson2009theory}.
-By applying the homology functor (with coefficients in a fixed field $\F$) to such a multiparameter filtration, we obtain a \emph{$d$-parameter persistence module} $\R^d\rightarrow \vect$.
-In contrast to the case of $d=1$, there is no complete invariant for $\R^d \mbox{(or $\Z^d$)}\rightarrow \vect$ for $d>1$ \cite{carlsson2009theory}.
-According to quiver representation theory, functors $\R^d\rightarrow \vect$ are of \emph{wild type}, implying that there is no simple invariant which completely encodes the isomorphism type of $\R^d\rightarrow \vect$ \cite{derksen2005quiver,gabrielsthm}.
+With more complex input data, we obtain $\Rb^d$-indexed increasing families ($d>1$) of topological spaces, e.g. a sublevel set filtration of a topological space that is filtered by multiple real-valued functions, or a Vietories-Rips-sublevel simplicial filtration of a metric space equipped with a map \cite{carlsson2009topology,carlsson2009theory}.
+By applying the homology functor (with coefficients in a fixed field $\F$) to such a multiparameter filtration, we obtain a \emph{$d$-parameter persistence module} $\Rb^d\mbox{(or $\Zb^d$)}\rightarrow \vect$, a functor from the poset $\Rb^d\mbox{(or $\Zb^d$)}$ to the category $\vect$ of finite dimensional vector spaces and linear maps over the field $k$.
+In contrast to the case of $d=1$, there is no discrete and complete invariant for $\Rb^d \mbox{(or $\Zb^d$)}\rightarrow \vect$ for $d>1$ \cite{carlsson2009theory}.
+In quiver representation theory, functors $\Rb^d\mbox{(or $\Zb^d$)}\rightarrow \vect$ ($d>1$) are of \emph{wild type}, implying that there is no simple invariant which completely encodes the isomorphism type of $\Rb^d\mbox{(or $\Zb^d$)}\rightarrow \vect$ \cite{derksen2005quiver,gabrielsthm}.
+Nevertheless, there have been many studies on the invariants of $d$-parameter persistence modules, e.g. \cite{carlsson2009theory,chacholski2017combinatorial,harrington2019stratifying,knudson2007refinement,miller2020homological,scolamiero2017multidimensional,vipond2020multiparameter}.